adkelley/javascript-to-purescript/tut01/README.md

 ```
 You can safely ignore main's type declaration for now.
 But it tells the compiler and anyone who is reading the program that `main` will generate a side effect, namely logging to the console.
 The rest should be self-explanatory, except the special syntax called `do` notation.
 In simple terms (for now), `do` allows us to write our log statements as we would in an imperative program - one after the other.
 It's much more than that, especially when we encounter expressions that bind elements together or give names to expressions using the `let` keyword.
 But this explanation will suffice for now.

-To run the program for the first time, `cd` into the `tut01/src` and type `bower update && pulp run`.
-Then `pulp run` afterward is enough.
+To run the program for the first time, `cd` into the `tut01/src` and use my node package manager scripts by typing `npm run all`.
+Then, afterward, typing `npm run exec` is enough.
+You can view (and modify) these scripts in the `package.json` file located in the root directory of each tutorial.

 ### Fun Facts

 Some things I didn't cover that you may be wondering about:
 1. Modules must be imported explicitly using the `import` statement, whenever you use one of its functions.
 Even the standard PureScript library called the 'Prelude' isn't loaded automatically.
 Typically you will import all the functions from Prelude with `import Prelude`, while the imports from other modules are listed explicitly.
 This helps to avoid conflicting imports.

-2. A PureScript directory structure is typically the following; which is created when you type `pulp init` inside the root (i.e., my-app):
+2. A PureScript directory structure is typically the following; which is created when you type `pulp --psc-package init` inside the root (i.e., my-app):
 ```
 my-app/
-  bower components/
-  output/
-  src/
-  test/
+  .psc-package/ (i.e., module dependencies) output/ src/ test/